hewad-mubariz/reactnative-50-days/README.md

 # Day 3 Dynamic Tabs

+This React Native component is a customizable, dynamic, and animated tab bar with a paginator.
+The implementation uses a ScrollView with pagingEnabled set to true to mimic the behavior of native tabs.
+The component is designed to provide a smooth and interactive user experience when navigating between tabs.

 # Day 4 Sticky Header

 Sticky Header component that interpolates its content to the Y-axis origin based on the defined value.